systematic-magic/AgingPubMed/research_papers_html.rst

 15.2.
 Reference Title
 ^^^^^^^^^^^^^^^^^^^^

 15.2.1.
-Title can be written in Sentance case, Title case or in ALL CAPS.
+Title can be written in Sentence case, Title case or in ALL CAPS.
 All these formats are allowed.
 Format of title is allowed to be inconsistent accross all references in the article.

 |